Common Tax Traps with Nonqualified Annuities

 Trusts as beneficiaries

 Financial plans often incorporate trusts to manage annuity assets.
-Although a trust may be named as the beneficiary of an annuity contract, this requires special care.
+Although a trust may be named as the beneficiary of the contract, this requires special care.

 Most annuities offer three distribution options for the death benefit: